Adult Education Programs

 Adult Basic Education

-This program is geared to entry-level, pre-GED study and teaches basic reading, math and language skills.
+This program is geared to entry-level study and teaches basic reading, math and language skills.

-If you are planning to take the official GED exam, PCC offers you classes that prepare you through in-depth reading, writing, social studies, science and math classes.
-GED classes are also offered online with some in-person instruction required.
+If you are planning to take the GED® test, PCC offers you classes that prepare you through in-depth reading, writing, social studies, science and math classes.
+HSE classes are also offered online with some in-person instruction required.

-PCC conducts official GED testing on a regular basis.
+PCC administers the GED® test on a regular basis.